larabjork/beep-boop/README.md

 _A user should be able to enter a new number and see new results over and over again._

-I identified the following specifications, but as of the assignment's initial due date, only the first three were achieved:
+I identified the following specifications (the second one came from the assignment instructions)
 * Spec: The program alerts the user if they enter a negative number.
     * Input: "-111"
     * Output: Prompt to enter a number greater than 0, exact wording TBD.